makiftutuncu/show-time/README.md

 ## Introduction

 Show Time is a web backend application, providing APIs to manage tickets to shows and musicals.
-It is built using [Scala 2.13](https://www.scala-lang.org), [ZIO](https://zio.dev) and [http4s](https://http4s.org/).
+It is built using [Scala 2.13](https://www.scala-lang.org), [ZIO](https://zio.dev) and [ZIO HTTP](https://dream11.github.io/zio-http/).

 ## Configuration